harshkc/harshkc/README.md

 - 📫 How to reach me : 📩 : harsh.hkc@protonmail.com .

-- ⚡ Fun fact : We are in a simulation.
+- ⚡ Fun fact : We are in a simulation made by a college student who got B- for the project.

 #### 💻 I'm using these languages and tools